 Dissertation Credits-Committee Guidance.
 Doctoral students are required to register for a minimum of 16 dissertation credits.
 Students in the School of Education should consult p.
-249 of this bulletin and the Handbook for Doctoral Students for information regarding dissertation credits.
-Students in the Seminary should read pp. 311 and 315 of this bulletin.
+260 of this bulletin and the Handbook for Doctoral Students for information regarding dissertation credits.
+Students in the Seminary should read p.
+333 of this bulletin.
 The doctoral committee is appointed following the guidelines of the appropriate section of this bulletin and the appropriate handbook for doctoral students.